Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-5/day-3/lecture-materials/javascript-callbacks-and-arrow-functions.md

 2. Invoke that callback once for each element in the array

-How many times would the anonymous callback function below be called - I'll take a number of fingers.**:
+How many times would the anonymous callback function below be called?**:

 ```js
 const flowers = ['rose', 'orchid', 'daisy'];